ckeller575/Expression-Tree/README.md

 The printTree function prints the tree horizontally.
 Finally, the calculateSum function traverses the tree and returns the sum of the tree to the main.

-he OUTPUT file shows an example of compiling the code.
+The OUTPUT file shows an example of compiling the code.